ruralant/worldwidewest-point-and-click-shooting-game/README.md

 On my original plan, the player's turn should end when the life reach zero or after 60 seconds (a fixed amount of time).

-I had to remove this feature because, In case of a player was not scoring points (quite unlikly, I know) the system was calling a draw before and not playing the player 2 turn.
+I had to remove this feature because, when a player was not scoring points (quite unlikly but still possible) the system was calling a draw before and player 2 turn start.
-This because the last DIV was affecting the socre of the player 2 and the system immediately comapring the two players score.
+This was happening because the last DIV was affecting the score of the player 2 and the system recognised the turn as played.
-It took me quite a while to understand completely the reason of the bug and I preferred to remove the timer because I already had a similar buf before and solving that problem I created this new one.
+It took me quite a while to understand completely the reason of the bug and I preferred to remove the timer because I already had a similar bug before and solving that problem I created this new one.
 Probably with a litte more time I could have solved also this last bug.

-As aforementioned, the previous bu was also releted with the timer.
+As aforementioned, the previous bug was also releted with the timer.
 When the 60 seconds finished, the last activated DIV event was endind after the end of the turn and was affecting the score of the player 2 since the very begin of its turn.
-At the end the system was also not loading the final funciton where I compare the two scores.
+At the end of the game, the system was also not loading the final funciton where I compare the two scores.

-I had seveal other minor bugs during the project, mainly related wit the add and remove of classes from the DIVs.
+I had seveal other minor bugs during the project, mainly related with the add/remove of classes from the DIVs but I planned a day just for debugging.

 ---